 Sosúa, Cabarete and the island of Hispaniola

 You love nature?
 You like to be on the ocean and feel the flow of time?
-Then come to the north coast of the Dominican Republic.
-With its location, tucked into a beautiful bay, Sosúa is the ideal starting point to discover the diversity of the Dominican countryside while experiencing the international flair of this area.
+Then come to the north coast of the Dominican Republic to the city of Sosúa.
+Tucked into a beautiful bay, it is the ideal starting point to discover the diversity of the country while experiencing the international flair of this area.
 Living in Sosúa has been a dream for many people from all over the world over the last seven decades.
 For some, it has been their safe haven.

 Sosúa is a coastal town in the north of the Dominican Republic (also called the Amber coast), known nationwide and internationally for its nice beaches and water sports facilities.
 It is home to 12,000 inhabitants and has a temperature of 32oC (90oF) in the summer months and 27oC (80oF) in winter.